 The software component of RealView Trace is supplied with RealView ICE.
-RVDS is required to use RealView Trace.
+RVDS i required to use RealView Trace.
+Note RealView Trace is only available for Windows platforms.

 6.2.2 Host hardware requirements

 To run RealView Trace, you must have a PC running RealView Debugger and RealView ICE, a RealView ICE run control unit, a RealView Trace data capture unit, and a network card if you are connecting using TCP/IP.